leleueri/argos/README.md

 #### Storage Exception

-This sentinel examines the number of storage exception and send a notification if the result is different of 0
+This sentinel examines the number of storage exceptions and send a notification if the result is different of 0

 Parameter | Type | Description
 --- | --- | ---